JoyHak/Vivaldi-CSS-mods/README.md

 4. **svg_extensions_icons** by rafaell0:

    monochrome svg icons for extensions.
 Resets when the contents of the toolbar are changed.
+If u want true mono/colored icons: https://github.com/JoyHak/customize-vivaldi-buttons

 5. [expand_bookmarks](https://forum.vivaldi.net/topic/96123/expand-folders-with-a-single-click-css-only?_=1735482587809) by nafumofu: